pintub/dataStructure-algo/Leetcode/src/main/java/year2k21/common/pattern/recursionANDbacktracking/RecursionAndBackTracking.md

   - `Mechanism` : Take-DontTake approach.
 A "variation" discussed below
 - Permutation : n! for a n-size Array or String, i.e. Generic Formula nPr = n!/(n-r)!, here nPn
     - Example, For 123 => {123,132,231,213,312,321}
-    - `Mechanism` : Take one from list of available candidates, as ordering duplidates needed
+    - `Mechanism` : Take one from list of available candidates, as ordering duplicates needed
 - Combinatation : nCr = n!/((n-r)! * r!)
-    - Above Example, Combinatation = {123} , avoids duplicates in terms of ordering
+    - Above Example, Combination = {123} , avoids duplicates in terms of ordering
     - #Permutations (considers ordering) > #Combinattions
-  - `Mechanism` : TakeO-DontTake approach, as ordering duplidates should be avoided
+  - `Mechanism` : TakeO-DontTake approach, as ordering duplicates should be avoided

 ### Common Template of Code
 - For String